Merritt C. Mechem

-Merritt Cramer Mechem (October 10, 1870 – May 24, 1946) was an American politician who served as territorial Supreme Court justice and fifth governor of New Mexico.
+Merritt Cramer Mechem (October 10, 1870 – May 24, 1946) was an American politician who served as territorial Supreme Court justice and the fifth governor of New Mexico.

 Biography

 Early life

 Mechem was born in Ottawa, Kansas, to Homer C. Mechem and Martha (Davenport) Mechem.
 He graduated from public school in Kansas and attended the University of Kansas and Ottawa University.
 He was admitted to the bar in 1893.
 After practicing law in Fort Smith, Arkansas for ten years, he moved his law practice to Tucumcari, New Mexico at the age of thirty-two in 1903.

 Career

 Mechem was appointed by Governor Otero as the district attorney for Quay and Guadalupe Counties of New Mexico, a position he held from 1905 to 1909, being reappointed by Governor Hagerman.
 He also served as a member of the New Mexico Territorial Council from 1909 to 1911.
 In 1909 President Taft appointed him a justice of the New Mexico Territorial Supreme Court where he served until 1911.
 Thereafter he served as a district judge for the Seventh Judicial District in Socorro until 1920, being twice re-elected.

 On the twelfth of February 1910, in Santa Fe, Judge Mechem was married to Miss Eleanor Frances O’Heir, a native of Chicago, Illinois.

 In September 1917 in a famous attempt to silence the press Judge Mechem convicted the editor of the New Mexican of criminal contempt for publishing a story about the judge’s affidavit in a separate libel case against the newspaper.
 The contempt conviction was speedily reversed, but the underlying libel case was not dismissed until October 1919.

 In 1920 he became the Republican candidate for governor and won by the largest percentage vote of any previous New Mexico gubernatorial election.
 He decided not to run for a second term.